We all love tuning, right? Wrong! Even so, you must admit

 Needle tuners are usually too jumpy for me, but the combination

-and the needle available in the Korg CA-30 to the leftworks well.
-The
+and the needle available in the Korg CA-1($25) to the left works well.

-more expensive tuners last longer than the less expensive tuners and
+The more expensive tuners last longer than the less expensive tuners

-they are rated for a larger note range.
-If your tuner doesn't pick
+and they are rated for a larger note range.
+If your tuner doesn't

-up the high notes, sometimes attaching the mic clip (see next paragraph)
+pick up the high notes, sometimes attaching the mic clip (see next

-directly to the tuning pin will allow the tuner to pick it up.
-Below
+paragraph) directly to the tuning pin will allow the tuner to pick

 instrument and plugs into the tuner.
 It allows the tuner to hear the